elixirschool/telemetry-code-along/README.md

   * Attach in telemetry module (?)
   * Good candidate--custom interaction error count - log in failure/success?
 * Instrumentating LiveView with Phoenix's OOTB Telemetry events
+* Telemetry under the hood - trace the flow of PHoenix/Ecto/app code emitting event and telemtry looking up event handle and calling it.
+Look at tags, etc.

 ### Questions
 * How to instrument success/failure of web requests?